SAP deployment on Azure using an Oracle database

 Components

 This reference architecture describes a typical SAP production system running on Oracle Database in Azure, in a highly available deployment to maximize system availability.
-The architecture and its components can be customized based on business requirements (RTO, RPO, uptime expectations, system role) and potentially reduced to a single VM.
+The architecture and its components can be customized based on business requirements (recovery time objective (RTO), recovery point objective (RPO), uptime expectations, system role) and potentially reduced to a single VM.
 The network layout is simplified to demonstrate the architectural principals of such SAP environment and not intended to describe a full enterprise network.

 Networking

-Virtual networks The Azure Virtual Network service connects Azure resources to each other with enhanced security.
-In this architecture, the virtual network connects to an on-premises environment via a virtual private network (VPN) gateway deployed in the hub of a hub-spoke topology.
-SAP applications and database are contained in own spoke virtual network.
-The virtual networks are subdivided into separate subnets for each tier application (SAP NetWeaver), the database, and shared services (like jumpbox and DNS servers).
+Virtual networks.
+The Azure Virtual Network service connects Azure resources to each other with enhanced security.
+In this architecture, the virtual network connects to on-premises via a virtual private network (VPN) gateway deployed in the hub of a hub-spoke topology.
+SAP applications and database are contained in their own spoke virtual network.
+The virtual networks are subdivided into separate subnets for each tier: application (SAP NetWeaver), the database, and shared services (like Azure Bastion).

 This architecture subdivides the virtual network address space into subnets.
 Place application servers on a separate subnet and database servers on another.
 Doing so allows you to secure them more easily by managing the subnet security policies rather than the individual servers and cleanly separates security rules applicable to databases from application servers.

-Virtual network peering This architecture uses a hub-and-spoke networking topology with multiple virtual networks that are peered together.
+Virtual network peering.
+This architecture uses a hub-and-spoke networking topology with multiple virtual networks that are peered together.
 This topology provides network segmentation and isolation for services deployed on Azure.
 Peering enables transparent connectivity between peered virtual networks through the Microsoft backbone network.
-It doesn't incur a performance penalty if deployed within a single region.

-Zone-redundant gateway A gateway connects distinct networks, extending your on-premises network to the Azure virtual network.
+Zone-redundant gateway.
+A gateway connects distinct networks, extending your on-premises network to the Azure virtual network.
 We recommend that you use ExpressRoute to create private connections that don't go over the public internet, but you can also use a site-to-site connection.
-Azure ExpressRoute or VPN gateways can be deployed across zones to guard against zone failures.
+Use zone-redundant Azure ExpressRoute or VPN gateways to guard against zone failures.
 See Zone-redundant virtual network gateways to understand the differences between a zonal deployment and a zone-redundant deployment.
 It's worth mentioning here that the IP addresses used need to be of Standard SKU for a zone deployment of the gateways.

-Network security groups To restrict incoming, outgoing, and intra-subnet traffic in the virtual network, create network security groups which are in turn assigned to specific subnets.
+Network security groups.
+To restrict incoming, outgoing, and intra-subnet traffic in the virtual network, create network security groups (NSGs) which are in turn assigned to specific subnets.
 DB and application subnets are secured with workload specific NSGs.

 On Azure, the virtual network is a software-defined network that sends all traffic through the same network fabric.
 So it's not necessary to use multiple NICs for performance reasons.
 But if your organization needs to segregate traffic, you can deploy multiple NICs per VM and connect each NIC to a different subnet.
 You can then use network security groups to enforce different access control policies on each subnet.